niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 | mo:WGS84LocationLineString         | mo:WGS84LineStringType |
 | mo:WGS84LocationPoint              | mo:WGS84LocationPointType |

-## Create new type `structures:AdapterType`
+## 5.2 Create new type `structures:AdapterType`

 [niemopen/niem-naming-design-rules#4](https://github.com/niemopen/niem-naming-design-rules/issues/4)

+The NTAC proposes to create new type `AdapterType` in the `structures` namespace to serve as the parent type for all adapter types in NIEM.

+### 5.2.1 Background

-Types in the structures namespace are generally used to identify what kind of type something is (an object type, an association type, a metadata type, etc.).
+Types in the structures namespace can typically bew used to identify what basic kind of type something is (an object type, an association type, a metadata type, etc.).
 Adapter types do not follow the same pattern.
 They require the use of a special attribute to identify themselves as adapters.

-### Background

 The basic category of NIEM classes can currently be identified as described in the table below: